 3. The Local Authority Discretionary Grants Fund

-The Local Authority Discretionary Grant Fund is for small and micro-businesses based in England which aren’t eligible for the other two coronavirus grant schemes we’ve already covered.
+The Local Authority Discretionary Grant Fund is for small and micro-businesses based in England who aren’t eligible for the other two coronavirus grant schemes we’ve already covered.

 The Local Authority Discretionary Grant Fund offers grants of up to £25,000.
 Just like other coronavirus relief grants, you won’t need to pay this money back; however, it is taxable if your business turns a profit after the grant has been paid.